 For the eeprom/sd folder, the user can choose to use the default path, or can set their own custom path that is more suited to their system and workflow.

 Finally, the default Font used for the Nextion Editor can be changed to suit the users taste.
+Currently, this default font effects both Editor wide as well as the Event code font.
 Resetting the font to the default Microsoft Sans Serif will return the Editor to its normal traditionally used font.

 Reset layout will reset the Nextion Editor default panes back to their original positions.
 This is a useful starting point if you have somehow misplaced your pane or positioned it in some obscure unreachable position.